Master’s (Doctoral) Program in Management

 Various Lecture Formats

-Lecture formats include not only traditional literature reading, but also “case discussions” based on real-life cases, practical training in data analysis, and a variety of other formats to cultivate problem inquiry, analytical skills, applied and practical skills, and communication skills.
+Lecture formats include not only traditional literature reading, but also case discussions based on real-life cases, practical training in data analysis, and various other formats to stimulate inquiry about problems, analytical skills, applied and practical skills, and communication skills.

 Guidance by Multiple Staff Members